elastic/integrations/docs/ci_pipelines.md

 The scenarios that are tested in this weekly job are:

-- Test packages with a local Elastic stack running the latest 8.x version of the stack with Elastic Agent images based on Ubuntu iamges (8.X.Y-SNAPSHOT).
+- Test packages with a local Elastic stack running the latest 8.x version of the stack with Elastic Agent images based on Ubuntu images (8.X.Y-SNAPSHOT).
     - Triggered pipeline: https://buildkite.com/elastic/integrations
-- Test packages with a local Elastic stack running the latest major version of the stack with Elastic Agent images based on non-wolfi images (currently 9.X.Y-SNAPSHOT).
+- Test packages with a local Elastic stack running the latest major version of the stack with Elastic Agent images based on non-Wolfi images (currently 9.X.Y-SNAPSHOT).
     - Triggered pipeline: https://buildkite.com/elastic/integrations

 Each step triggering a new pipeline can be customized through environment variables.
 Environment variables that can be used in each pipeline are detailed in the corresponding sections of each pipeline.

 ## Backport branches pipeline